A Person Called 'Lord Buckethead' Is Standing Against Theresa May In The Election

 This is what Lord Buckethead had to say about their parliamentary ambitions.

-He's keen to reach out to the public.
+They're keen to reach out to the public.

 But there are still doubts about the peerage.